• Skip to primary navigation

 These pepperoni rolls are a fun twist on the original, made with an EASY homemade dough and rolled up with cheese, pepperoni, and bell peppers.

 One of my favorite childhood foods is pepperoni rolls.
-I thought it was high time to make my own spin on the humble pepperoni roll by making my own dough and bumping up the nutrition with some added veggies.
+I thought it was high time to make my own spin on the humble pepperoni roll by making my own dough and putting a slight twist on the classic with the addition of bell peppers.

 What are Pepperoni Rolls?